19h47/jveuxetrebonne/README.md

 ## Shortcodes

 The theme comes with two shortcodes `image_content` and `rich_content`.
-The theme alse uses and customises the `gallery` built in shortcode from WordPress but with much improvement, very much.
+The theme also uses and customises the `gallery` built in shortcode from WordPress but with much improvement, very much.

 ### `image_content`